ctodea/apache-operator/steps_done.md

 7. register at https://cloud.redhat.com/openshift/create/local and get CodeReady Containers.

 8. cry.
-Actually I think 3.11 would suffice for now, i dont think it'll be a huge difference, so i'll start developing in 3.11 with minishift.
+Actually I think 3.11 would suffice for now, i dont think it'll be a huge difference, so i'll start developing in 3.11 with minishift if crc does not cooperate.
 ```sh
 ctodea@TPL450:~/Downloads$ sudo mv crc /usr/local/bin/
 [sudo] password for ctodea: